elaheh-sadredini/BrillPlusPlus/README.md

 `python ap-tagging-rule-gen.py <#rules> <corpus = 'brown' or 'treebank'>`

 The generated rules, which are converted to regular expressions, are witten in "regex.txt" file.
+The input to the automata is written in "input.txt".